jefftmarks/lemme-borrow/README.md

 ### Features

-View a video walkthrough of the app [here](https://www.youtube.com/watch?v=iGXqGhgbPz8).
+View a video walkthrough of lemmeBorrow and its features [here](https://www.youtube.com/watch?v=iGXqGhgbPz8).

+A demo version of the application has been deployed through Render.com at [https://lemme-borrow.onrender.com/](https://lemme-borrow.onrender.com/).
+WebSockets have been disabled for deployment purposes but can be demonstrated on the "action-cable-demo" branch.

+See below for instructions to run the app locally on your machine.

 In its current form, the lemmeBorrow app showcases the following features: